NewsUKArchive/dextrose/README.md

 ## Features
 - Images of components across native platforms
-- Images of components at specified breakpoints web
+- Images of components at specified breakpoints across web
-- Upload to s3 Bucket
+- Upload component images to specified s3 Bucket
 - Html presentation of images across platforms

 ## The CLI